 - Drain and rinse the jackfruit, then rough chop.
 I finely chop the thicker parts.
 The majority of the flesh just flakes apart.
 Drain and dice the roasted peppers, and dice a half cup of onion.
 Drain and rinse the black beans.

 - Heat a large skillet with a drizzle of extra virgin olive oil over medium heat.
 When the oil glistens, add the onion, and cook until translucent, about 4–5 minutes.
 Add the garlic and sauté about one more minute.
 Add in the jackfruit, black beans, corn, and roasted peppers.
 Stir to combine well.
-Add the taco seasoning, chipotle powder, and a half cup of water.
+Add the taco seasoning, and a half cup of water.
 Stir again to combine well.
 Cook over medium heat for about 5 minutes, until heated through.
 Reduce the heat to low, and simmer about 15 minutes to let the flavors combine, stirring occasionally.

 - Serve in your favorite wrap or use to make a burrito bowl.
 Consider cauliflower rice for you bowl if you want to keep this recipe lower carb.